Tutor: Mhari Gordon

 What makes a successful tutor?

-A successful tutor needs to be able to identify when their students is fully confident with the material that is being taught or revised.
+A successful tutor needs to be able to identify when their students are fully confident with the material that is being taught or revised.
 Being able to adapt to different learning styles and breaking down the material into sizable chunks.
-Also, having a sense of humour at times as it becomes more enjoyable for the student and tutor.
+Also, having a sense of humour at times becomes more enjoyable for the student and tutor.

 What tips do you have for current IB students?